As the Weinberg Center is a city-owned venue, please visit the city’s website for a detailed posting of any vacancies.

 “Interning at the Weinberg not only allowed me to utilize the skills I had learned through coursework in a practical way, but it enhanced and tightened my abilities.
 Everyone at the Weinberg is incredibly helpful and kind.
 It felt great to know that I contributed to this wonderful theater!” -Rosalyn Smaldone

 TIME COMMITMENT: 10 hours/week or more (flexible scheduling)

-LENGTH OF INTERNSHIP: Late August/early September through early December
+LENGTH OF INTERNSHIP: Late May/early June through mid-August

 - Create and maintain website and social media content